Cuttlefish conservation in Whyalla has been somewhat of a long, but ultimately (for now at least…) successful journey.

 Basically nothing like the Whyalla aggregation is known to happen anywhere else in the world!
 A great story, no doubt… But if it were not for the tremendous efforts of some of those local divers.
 And nature’s amazing capability to restore itself when we get out of the way.
 The chances are that it would now be significantly different story!

 In all probability the annual aggregation has been happening for hundreds, if not thousands, of years.
 The giant Australian cuttlefish is a short-lived animal with a life-cycle of one to two years.
 It is also semelparous, which means it has a single reproductive episode and then dies.
 While us humans (and most animals) are iteroparous.
 And therefore capable of multiple reproductive cycles over the course of our lives.

 The main aggregation area around Point Lowly and Black Point is perfectly suited for the purpose the cuttlefish have adopted it for.
-Because is relatively sheltered and, unlike much of the upper Spencer Gulf which is mainly sand, sea grass flats and mud banks, there are numerous shallow rocky reefs which are perfect places for the females to hide their eggs.
+Because it’s relatively sheltered and, unlike much of the upper Spencer Gulf which is mainly sand, sea grass flats and mud banks.
+There are numerous shallow rocky reefs which are perfect places for the females to hide their eggs.

 So, here is a species that has evolved and thrived in a very specific manner.
 Since it has the almost perfect location to ensure its propagation – then along comes man…

 1997 was the year that things changed significantly for the giant cuttlefish of the upper Spencer Gulf.
 About 250,000 of them, roughly 250 tonnes, were taken during the annual aggregation by commercial fishermen for export to Southeast Asia.